-It is generally expected that students interested in the Master of Music program will have achieved state teaching certification and will have taught for at least one year prior to initial enrollment at Westminster.
+This program is designed for students who wish to focus in music education with a concentration in applied music, composition, or choral conducting.
+It is generally expected that students interested in the Master of Music program will hold state teaching certification and will have taught for at least one year prior to initial enrollment at Westminster.
 Applicants are sometimes accepted without this experience, but the Music Education Department reserves the right to require that a year of successful teaching be completed before the Master of Music degree in this major field is granted.
+Applicants must complete an audition as part of the admission process.

 The graduate program does not itself include courses leading to New Jersey certification; applicants should therefore normally possess certificates before beginning master's work.
 The Master of Music program reflects the Westminster philosophy that the music educator must be a fully capable musician.
 Consequently, there is a decided emphasis on performance or composition in the curriculum, with several options available.
 The professional music education courses are designed primarily to expand and update the techniques of public school music teachers.